Grave Creek Mound: Delf Norona Museum

-The Delf Norona Museum displays many artifacts found at the site.
+The Delf Norona Museum, which is named for the archaeologist Delf Norona, displays many artifacts found at the site.
 It is owned and operated by the West Virginia Division of Culture and History.
 Opened in 1978, the museum has exhibits that interpret the culture of the Adena people and theories about how the mound was constructed.

 In the 21st century, the U.S. Army Corps of Engineers transferred nearly 450,000 artifacts to the Delf Norona Museum for curation and archival.
 They were recovered during the 1990s in an extended archeological excavation for the replacement site of the Marmet Lock on the Kanawha River.
 The artifacts, representing 10,000 years of habitation by varying cultures at one site in the Kanawha Valley, include stone projectile knives, a 3,000-year-old sandstone cooking bowl hand carved before the people started making pottery, and stone jewelry from a Fort Ancient village.

 In April 2010, the state mounted two exhibits of artifacts from the site at the rotunda of the state capitol in Charleston.
 The exhibits included historic items dating from the John Reynolds plantation, including pendants made by slaves from 1790s Spanish coins, and material related to colonial salt production.
 The major part of the exhibit is made up of prehistoric artifacts of Native American peoples, whose occupation of the valley continued for thousands of years, much longer than the brief settlement of European Americans.
 Additional exhibits will be mounted as the state's Office of Culture and History has an opportunity to assess the artifacts.
 The Native American artifacts will be kept at the Delf Norona Museum.